d-t-w/netty-buffers/README.md

 ## Reproducing

-Start a REPL with max direct memory setting (to control the number of PoolArena)
+Start a REPL with max direct memory setting (to control the number of PoolArenas)

 ```bash
 -XX:MaxDirectMemorySize=256M  # with default settings = two PoolArena
 ```

-Confirm the direct pool arena metrics
+Confirm the direct pool arena metrics (arenas are grouped by utilisation %)

 ```clojure
 (.directArenas (PooledByteBufAllocator/DEFAULT))